Benjamin-Dobell/Heimdall/Win32/README.txt

     Heimdall and Heimdall Frontend both utilise the CMake for managing the build process.
 CMake can generate files for various build systems including GNU Make and Visual Studio.
-However, official packages are compiled with GNU Make and MinGW-W64 Clang.
+However, official packages are compiled with GNU Make and MinGW-W64 GCC/G++.

-    NOTE: Official builds use MinGW-W64 simply because on-going cross-platform development is simpler when using just the one IDE (Jetbrain's CLion) and compiler (Clang) on all platforms.
+    NOTE: Official builds use MinGW-W64 simply because on-going cross-platform development is simpler when using just the one IDE (Jetbrain's CLion) and similar toolchains.

     1. Setup a MinGW-W64 build environment by utilising MSYS2: